Statement Conclusion

 Tips for Complex Statements:

-- Always check if conclusion is definitely true, not just possibly true
+- Always check if a conclusion is definitely true, not just possibly true

 - “Could be” conclusions require possibility, not certainty